How to get support for Microsoft Intune

 If your instance of Intune is hosted on the private cloud for government, also known as a sovereign cloud like Azure Government, see Intune support for private cloud for government, later in this article.
 The Intune Help and support experience won't be available on the private cloud for government until next year.

-From any node in the Microsoft Endpoint Manager Admin Center, select the ? icon in the upper-right corner of the portal, and then use the drop-down to select the service you want help with.
-The ? icon in the Microsoft Endpoint Manager Admin Center supports multiple services, and you must select the specific service you want assistance for.
+From any node in the Microsoft Endpoint Manager admin center, select the ? icon in the upper-right corner of the portal, and then use the drop-down to select the management type you want help with.
+The Microsoft Endpoint Manager admin center supports the following management types, and you must select the one you want assistance for, like Intune:

-After you select a service, you'll see the Help and support page for that service where you can specify details to find solutions for a specific problem.
+After you select a management type, the Help and support page opens where you can then specify details to find solutions for a specific problem.
 Details are filtered based on the type of management you select.

 The support experience